narfindustries/http-garden/TROPHIES.md

   - Requirements: A server that treats `\r` as equivalent to `\r\n` within header fields.
   - Risk: Medium.
 See server bug 13.
   - Payload: `GET / HTTP/1.1\r\nInvalid-Header: this\rvalue\ris\rinvalid\r\n\r\n`
+  - Affected programs:
     - Google Cloud Classic Application Load Balancer:
       - September 7, 2023: Reported via [Google IssueTracker](https://issuetracker.google.com/issues/299469787).
       - January 30, 2024: Fixed on or before this date.
 11. Empty `Content-Length` headers are incorrectly forwarded, even in the presence of other `Content-Length` headers, as long as the empty `Content-Length` header comes first.